Archaeology & Anthropology

 To discover archaeological evidence of the Book of Mormon, we have to look in the right place.
 Like the Bible, the Book of Mormon does not give specific directions or locations.
 Imagine trying to figure out where biblical events took place if all you had was the Bible, but no modern place names.

 For the Bible, places such as Egypt and Jerusalem have been continuously inhabited, so we can tell where these places are today.
-Because the Book of Mormon relates the history of a people whose records and civilization were destroyed, we don't have continuously inhabited locations that retained the same place names.
+Because the Book of Mormon relates the history of a people in America whose records and civilization were destroyed, we don't have continuously inhabited locations that retained the same place names.

 This is why the Hill Cumorah in western New York is so important.
 It is the only place identified by the prophets both anciently and in modern times.
 Everything else, in terms of archaeology, must be derived from that.